 The back of the mod is made up of a magnetic panel, easily removed thanks to a thumbnail opening at the bottom.
 The 3 magnets are large and very effective.

-Removing the cover, a neat battery chamber is revealed, for dual 20700s, 21700s or, using the plastic 18650 adaptor that you find inside the mod, dual 18650s.
-Fitting 18650s into the mod with the adaptor is a tight squeeze situation that leaves you worrying about your battery wraps, for sure.
+Removing the cover, a neat battery chamber is revealed, for dual 20700s, 21700s or, using the plastic 18650 adapter that you find inside the mod, dual 18650s.
+Fitting 18650s into the mod with the adapter is a tight squeeze situation that leaves you worrying about your battery wraps, for sure.

 I pop in a couple of 20700s and almost have a stroke.